Our favourite hotels and restaurants in East Gippsland

 © Lightfoot Wines

-Lightfoot & Sons Wines, Calulu
+Lightfoot Wines, Calulu

 What started as a small affair in 1995, with the Lightfoots making wine for family and friends, has grown into one of Australia’s top emerging wineries.
 The wines have won numerous awards, but so too has the cellar door – and it’s easy to see why.
 Built from local reclaimed materials with sweeping vineyard and valley views, wine tasting from the top deck is like floating in a hot air balloon.
 Be sure to check ahead for opening times.